-BEP’s Wood Utilization Program
+BEP’s Wood Utilization Initiative

 The purpose of the program is to stimulate the growth of the wood industry in Nevada, focusing initially on Southern Nevada.
 The program will provide assistance to small businesses in utilizing woody biomass that is generated from forest and range land health treatments and from wood waste generated in urban settings.
 By expanding the existing regional utilization capacity and encouraging new businesses to take advantage of the woody biomass present in Nevada, a sustainable industry will evolve offering increased employment and environmental improvements to Nevada’s landscape.